kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(b\) Each party adversely affected by the hearing officer's initial decision may file an appeal with the Associate Administrator within 15 days of the date the initial decision is issued.
 Each party may file a reply to an appeal within 10 days after it is served on the party.
 Filing and service of appeals and replies shall be by personal delivery.

 \(c\) If an appeal is filed, the Associate Administrator reviews the entire record and issues a final agency decision and order within 60 days of the due date of the reply.
 If no appeal is filed, the Associate Administrator may take review of the case on his or her own motion.
-If the Associate Administrator finds that the respondent is not in compliance with any Act or any regulation, agreement, or document of conveyance issued or made under such Act, the final agency order includes, in accordance with §16.245(d), a statement of corrective action, if appropriate, and identifies sanctions for continued noncompliance.
+If the Associate Administrator finds that the respondent is not in compliance with any Act or any regulation, agreement, or document of conveyance issued or made under such Act, the final agency order includes, in accordance with [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.245   Associate Administrator review after a hearing.|§16.245]](d), a statement of corrective action, if appropriate, and identifies sanctions for continued noncompliance.

 \(d\) If no appeal is filed, and the Associate Administrator does not take review of the initial decision on the Associate Administrator's own motion, the initial decision shall take effect as the final agency decision and order on the sixteenth day after the actual date the initial decision is issued.